Caparrini/mloptimizer/README.md

 ## Features
 - Easy to use
 - DEAP-based genetic algorithm ready to use with several machine learning algorithms
+- Adaptable to use with any machine learning algorithm that complies with the Scikit-Learn API
 - Default hyperparameter ranges
 - Default score functions for evaluating the performance of the model
 - Reproducibility of results